MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

 ## How automatic or recommended labels are applied

-**For the general availability version of the Azure Information Protection client:**

-- Automatic classification applies to Word, Excel, and PowerPoint when documents are saved, and apply to Outlook when emails are sent.

-    You cannot use automatic classification for documents and emails that were previously manually labeled, or previously automatically labeled with a higher classification.

-- Recommended classification applies to Word, Excel, and PowerPoint when documents are saved.
-You cannot use recommended classification for Outlook.

-    You can use recommended classification for documents that were previously labeled, with or without a higher classification.

-**For the current preview version of the Azure Information Protection client:**

 - Automatic classification applies to Word, Excel, PowerPoint, and Outlook.
 For documents, automatic classification runs [continuously in the background](#more-information-about-running-continuously).
 For Outlook, automatic classification runs when emails are sent.

     You cannot use automatic classification for documents that were previously manually labeled, or previously automatically labeled with a higher classification.
 The exception to this behavior is if you use the Azure Information Protection scanner with the OverrideLabel parameter set to on.